MariamTareq2211/Logistics-Performance-Pipeline/README.md

 MSCK REPAIR TABLE fact_logistics;  -- registers existing partition folders with the Hive metastore
 ```

-See `hive/create_tables.sql` for full DDL and `hive/kpi_queries.sql` for the reporting queries, including:
+This DDL runs unattended via `hive -f` as part of every scheduled pipeline execution, so each run leaves the warehouse fully registered and immediately queryable — no manual step in Hue required.
+See `hive/hive_setup.hql` for full DDL and `hive/kpi_queries.sql` for the reporting queries, including:

 - On-Time Delivery Rate %
 - Late Delivery Rate %